ChandrakantGawde/YouTube-Backend/README.md

 3) Each stage performs a specific task, such as filtering, grouping, sorting, or projecting
 4) The aggregation pipeline starts with the .aggregate() method, followed by an array of stages

-join : -
+join : -  simple lookup
 db.orders.aggregate([
    {
       $lookup: {
-         from: "customers",          // Foreign collection
+         from: "subscriptions", // Foreign collection
-         localField: "customerId",   // Field in the primary collection
+         localField: "_id",   // Field in the primary collection
-         foreignField: "_id",        // Field in the foreign collection
+         foreignField: "channel", // Field in the foreign collection
-         as: "customerDetails"       // Output array field
+         as: "subscribers"  // Output array field
       }
    },
    {